Call Us

 • Rape scald

-This hidden mob of liver damaged animals will often persevere but will be costing you money.
+This hidden mob of liver-damaged animals will often persevere, but will cost you money.
 The effects in cattle are:

 • Decreased weight gains or even weight loss